ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

     When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+The default text editor on Mac OS X and Linux is usually set to <a href="http://www.vim.org/">Vim</a>, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.